 Can you feel it?
 Can you smell it in the air?
 That’s right, friends.
 Victoria is finally waking from a long and slumbering Winter.
 It’s time to pop on your boat shoes, seas the day and head across Port Phillip Bay to check out all the Bellarine has to offer during this magnificent season.

 Find Your Happy Space

 Take a short break, reconnect with nature and find your happy space.
 The spring flowers are budding and the Canola is beginning to bloom across the region’s green fields in a magnificent blast of bright yellow.
 There is a wealth of places to see and explore on the beautiful Bellarine.
 Bring your bike across the bay on the ferry (free of charge with your ferry fare) and set off on a wheely fun adventure.
-You can also hire a bike from our friends at Bella E Bike Hire and explore the surrounds at a leisurely pace.
+You can also hire a bike from our friends at Bella E Bike Hire or Bike Bellarine e-bike getaways and explore the surrounds at a leisurely pace.

 Wheel-less?
 Stress Less!

 Take a slow wander along the foreshore or along one of the many walking tracks around town.
 Or you could treat yourself to a guided walking tour with Port Walks Bellarine.
 Explore the beautiful seaside town of Portarlington at an easy walking pace and enjoy being regaled by stories about the town’s history and buildings – along with anecdotes about the people that have created the local community.